stancuvlad-andrei/Tree-Visualizator/README.md

-# Tree-Visualizator
+# Tree-Visualizer
-A small tree visualizator in Java for a uni project.
+A small tree visualizer in Java for a uni project.